methodgames/methodgames.github.io/roleplay.md

 - **New Life Rule:**
     - Upon death to PVP, you are not allowed to visit the area where your body is for the next 10 minutes.
 Any loot you had is forfeit and is lootable by anyone.
 Do not go back for it.
     - If you die alone due to a PVE scenario within a PVP zone, you are allowed to return to your body to retrieve your belongings.
-    - If you die to PVE in a PVP zone following a PVP engagement, the New Life Rule remains in effect for 10 minutes after the conclusion of PVP (as indicated by your combatlog).
+    - If you die to PVE in a PVP zone following a PVP engagement, the New Life Rule remains in effect for 10 minutes after the conclusion of PVP (as indicated by your combat log).
     - If you are killed in a PVP situation, you may not be invited back to continue the fight or to retrieve your items as other players may be present.
-If a player says they are leaving items for you to pick up after your 10 minute timer is up, they will not be held responsible for items that may be missing.
-If you have waited the 10 minute timer, return to your death location, and are killed again by the same player, this will not be considered baiting a PVP zone; you are reentering at your own discretion.
+If a player says they are leaving items for you to pick up after your 10-minute timer is up, they will not be held responsible for items that may be missing.
+If you have waited the 10-minute timer, return to your death location, and are killed again by the same player, this will not be considered baiting a PVP zone; you are reentering at your own discretion.
     - **The new life rule does not apply to the PRZ.
 It applies to temporary PVP (except Patrol Helicopter PVP) and all other PVP zones.**
     - If you die in a PVP zone outside of the PRZ you should not respawn in your camper or tugboat as this would be a violation of the new life rule.